-5. Why can't I check out with a UK address?
+5. Why can't I check out with a UK or EU address?

-As of January 1st, 2021, we will no longer be able to mail orders under $200 due to the new VAT laws requiring all sellers outside the UK to collect and remit VAT on orders under £135.
-However, we can still take your order on our Etsy shop since Etsy will collect and remit the VAT on our behalf.
-Our apologies for any inconvenience.
+We will no longer be able to mail orders to the UK that are under $185 due to the VAT laws requiring all sellers outside the UK to collect and remit VAT on orders under £135.

 6. I have had reactions to perfume in the past.
 Should I order your products?